 Eligible EAL/D students will be assessed on the EAL/D pathway in English.

 Assessment Tasks:

-All assessment tasks are graded against a set of specific criteria.
+Assessment tasks at Year 7 to 10 that have used a rubric will be graded against a set of specific criteria.
 Students are provided with details in advance as to the assessment criteria set for each task.